Lady Gaga arrasa en Instagram con sus últimas 5 publicaciones en redes

-Lady Gaga (@ladygaga) publicó en las redes en las últimas horas.
-Los 5 posteos de historias y fotografías, provocaron más de 5.017.294 de interacciones entre sus seguidores.
+Lady Gaga (@ladygaga) publicó varios posts en su perfil de Instagram que causaron un verdadero furor en redes sociales.
+Los 5 posteos de historias y fotografías, lograron más de 5.037.204 de interacciones entre sus seguidores.

 🎺🎹🤍 📸: @jeiroh